bilylee/wessh/README.md

 ## Introduction
 Use this simple python script, you can:
  - send commands to server by WeChat just like what you will do in a ssh session.
- - download files to WeChat from server.
+ - download files from server to WeChat.
  - get log files of executed commands.

 ## Dependency